noahmolla/UDP-Secure-Chat/README.md

 - **Key Exchange**:
   - Each client generates a 2048-bit RSA key pair on startup.
-  - The public key is base64-encoded and sent to the server.
+  - The public key is base64-encoded and sent to the server with a message type header.
-  - The server generates a unique 128-bit AES key for the client and encrypts it with RSA.
+  - The server generates a unique 128-bit AES key per client and encrypts it with the client's RSA public key.
-  - The encrypted AES key is sent back to the client and decrypted using the private RSA key.
+  - The client receives and decrypts the AES key using their private key.

 - **Message Encryption**:
-  - Messages are encrypted using AES in CBC mode with a fresh random 16-byte IV for each message.
+  - Messages are AES-encrypted in CBC mode with a random 16-byte IV per message.
-  - AES-encrypted messages are base64-encoded before being sent over UDP.
+  - The encrypted messages are base64-encoded and include the message type and sender's username.
-  - The server decrypts messages and re-encrypts them with each recipient's AES key before forwarding.
+  - The server decrypts the original message and re-encrypts it with each recipient’s AES key before forwarding.

 ---

 ## Assumptions and Limitations

 - Clients and server are assumed to run on localhost (127.0.0.1) for testing.
-- No message authentication (HMAC) is implemented — this is only required for graduate-level students.
 - Packet loss is not handled explicitly (as expected in UDP); no retransmissions or acknowledgments.
-- No usernames or UI are implemented — messages are displayed as raw text.
-- **Limitation**: If a client disconnects and reconnects while the server still has their IP/port cached, the server will treat them as an existing client and skip key exchange.
-This will cause communication to fail since the AES key will not match.
-Restarting the server resolves this.
-One way to fix this issue permanently would be to create and track session IDs.
-The user could send their session id in their first message, or every message, and the server could look for it.
-If the address is already in the dictionary but the current sessionID doesn't match their old sessionID, then assume this message has their RSA public key and send them an AES key.
+- **Username-based session logic**: Reconnecting with the same username replaces the old session (AES key is reissued).
+- **Known limitation**: On Localhost only: If a client disconnects and restarts with a *new* username, but from the *same IP+NEWport*, the server may be unable to correctly evict the old session.
+This may lead to socket errors or message drops.
+Only occurs because there are multiple clients on localhost.
 ---

 ## Author

 Noah Molla
 Undergraduate
 San Diego State University — COMPE 560
 Due Date: May 5, 2025

----